holliemaethomas/data-structures-and-algorithms/README.md

 ## Approach & Efficiency
 The Time complexity will be O(V + E), where V is the number of vertices, and E is the number of Edges.

+# Tree intersection

+## Challenge 33

+**Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.**

+## Approach & Efficiency
+The Time complexity will be O(N)